apptainer/singularity-admindocs/admin_quickstart.rst

 Configuring
 -----------

-There are several ways to configuring Singularity.
+There are several ways to configure Singularity.
 The :ref:`main config file <singularity-config-file>` is where most of the config is.
 But there is also :ref:`localstatedir <localstatedir-configure>`.

 The config file (``singularity.conf``)